ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 or use `docker stop <container>` from a different terminal If you have verified that the container works and want to run it as a background service, replace the `-i --rm` arguments with `-d`

+## Monitoring

+In the dashDB local web console you can find under Monitor->Workloads a tab for Spark.
+From there you can launch the Apache Spark monitoring web UI.
+The Toree Spark kernel used by the Notebook can be accessed there to be monitored with the application name "IBM Spark Kernel".

 ## Running multiple containers ##